Erpetonyx: Description

 The forelimbs were generally similar to those of other early reptiles.
 The humerus (upper arm bone) was slightly longer than the ulna and radius (lower arm bones).
 The knobs and joints forming the elbow were poorly developed, meaning that Erpetonyx may have had more flexible forelimbs than its contemporaries.
 The hand was incomplete, and some the carpals (wrist bones) were large while others were unusually small.
 On the other hand, the unguals (claws) were long and sharply pointed, with robust flexor tubercules (tendon attachment bumps).
 Some of the hip bones were obscured by the rest of the skeleton, but the ischium (rear lower plate) was longer than the pubis (front lower plate).
 The femur (thigh bone) was twisted, with the knee joints offset at 45 degrees from the rest of the shaft.
 In other early reptiles, this angle of torsion was smaller, usually 10 to 30 degrees.
 The slender tibia and fibula (lower leg bones) were shorter than the femur.
 The tarsals (ankle bones) were much more robust than the carpals, but also more disarticulated.
 The fourth metatarsal was the longest bone of the foot, and it was unusually expanded near the toe.
 The ungual of the fourth toe was tall, curved, and sharply pointed.
 Other toe claws were longer and lower.
 Nevertheless, all of the toe claws were longer than the other phalanges (toe bones).

+Ecology

+Erpetonyx is suggested to have been carnivorous.

+Classification

+In its original description, Erpetonyx was placed in the group "Bolosauria" (originally named by Oskar Kuhn in 1959) alongside the herbivorous Bolosauridae within Parareptilia.
+However, later studies have questioned the validity of both Parareptilia and Bolosauria, with a number of studies finding Erpetonyx unrelated to Bolosauridae.

+Cladogram of Sauropsida (largely equivalent to Reptilia) after Jenkins et al. 2025, with parareptiles highlighted in orange.